 From the inside, the shoes are lined with soft, mushy fabrics and equipped with an Ortholite foam insole.
 It provides shock-absorption and responsiveness at the same time.
 Beneath it, the Kompressor System is installed to absorb impact and cushion foot movement upon hard courts.

-The soling is constructed from industrially modified rubber.
+The soling of these best tennis shoes for hard court is constructed from industrially modified rubber.
 It hosts two Michelin DIN 35 compound studs, which serve to further improve stability.
 The outsole is engraved with an oval-bead traction pattern and is made from non-marking rubber components.

 The ortholite insole of the shoes worked consistently to cushion the underfoot.
 Testers found it responsive and soft.
 It recycled the muscular energy of the feet by redirecting it upwards from the hard surface.
 This feature boosted players’ speed and allowed quick-paced gameplay.